Starbucks fights expanding unionization effort at its stores

 The labor board could count those votes as early as Dec.
 9. Starbucks has said around 111 employees are eligible to vote at those three stores.

-Starbucks has never had unionized workers in the U.S. in its 50-year history.
+Starbucks has never had unionized workers at its U.S. stores in its 50-year history.
 The Seattle-based company says its 8,000 company-owned U.S. stores function best when it has flexibility and can work directly with employees.

 Starbucks attorney Alan Model noted Thursday that 45.5% of baristas and shift supervisors in the Buffalo area worked at more than one store in the company’s 2021 fiscal year, which ended Oct.
 3. That helps the company meet shifting customer demand at its locations, Model said.